pradosh-arduino/PradoshOS/README.md

- Now the OS cannot run in VirtualBox or VMware, it only run on qemu and real hardware so here are the steps to run in qemu if your in linux type `make run` in terminal if your in Windows run `run.bat`
+ Now the OS cannot run in VirtualBox or VMware, it only run on qemu and real hardware so here are the steps to run in qemu if your in linux you need to add some attributes to makefile to run (not inplemented by my self yet) if your in Windows run `run.bat`